How to transfer money to Asia – Index

 How can you solve this problem?
 By using TranserWise!

 Ps.
 I lost a ton of money transferring it via wire transfers up until last year.
-The reason is that, even if I was aware of the existence of TransferWise, I never tried it because I thought it might be complicated and, moreover, I didn’t understand how it worked.
+The reason is that, even if I was aware of the existence of Wise (formerly Transferwise), I never tried it because I thought it might be complicated and, moreover, I didn’t understand how it worked.

 Simplifying it to the extreme, TranserWise is an online platform that allows you to send money abroad that could save you up to 8 times what you would spend on bank commissions sending the same amount via wire transfer or credit card.

-To send Euros from your bank account in Italy and receive Hong Kong Dollars in a Hong Kong bank account, for example, the commission is 0.5%.
+To send USD from your bank account in US and receive Hong Kong Dollars in a Hong Kong bank account, for example, the commission is 0.5%.